top of page

 Theta to Delta Sleep Magic music (see music listing)

-You may wish to try out Theta to Delta Sleep Magic music, which takes a more active 'theta' braing and over the course of 10 minutes aims to move your natural brain state towards 'delta' waves for sleep.
+You may wish to try out Theta to Delta Sleep Magic music, which takes a more active 'theta' role, and over the course of 10 minutes aims to move your natural brain state towards 'delta' waves for sleep.

 How to use the sleep magic audio